Fairy with Turquoise Hair: Other appearances

 In Happily Ever After: Fairy Tales for Every Child, the Fairy is called the "Blues Fairy" (voiced by Della Reese) and is like her Disney counterpart who tells Pinocchio, aka Pinoak, what is right and what is wrong.

-In A.I.: Artificial Intelligence (2001), the Blue Fairy (voiced by Meryl Streep) appears as a plot MacGuffin.
+In A.I.: Artificial Intelligence (2001), named as Blue Fairy (voiced by Meryl Streep), appears as a plot MacGuffin.
 The main character David, a robotic child, believes that the Blue Fairy has the power to turn him into a real boy.
 It also appears in the form of the Coney Island statue of the Blue Fairy which David mistakes for a real blue fairy.

 In the 1936 Soviet book adaptation The Golden Key, or the Adventures of Buratino by Aleksey Nikolayevich Tolstoy, there is a female character with blue hair named Malvina.
 She is a curly-haired doll from the puppet theater of Karabas Barabas (Mangiafuoco), with a porcelain head and a cotton-stuffed body.
 She escapes the cruel theater director and flees into the forest, where she lives until encountering Buratino.
 The animals, birds, and insects of the forest care for her due to her well-mannered and gentle nature.
 Her primary companions are her poodle servant Artemon, and Pierrot, a lovesick puppet poet infatuated with her.
-In addition to sharing traits with the Blue Fairy, Malvina's character also embodies elements of Columbina from the commedia dell'arte tradition.
+In addition to sharing traits with the Fairy, Malvina's character also embodies elements of Columbina from the commedia dell'arte tradition.
 Notably, Tolstoy likely used Malvina as a satirical depiction of prominent Moscow theater actresses of the 1920s and 1930s, including Olga Knipper-Chekhova, Maria Andreyeva, and Maria Babanova.
-In the in the 1975 live-action adaptation, Malvina was played by Tanya Protsenko.
+In the 1975 live-action adaptation, Malvina was played by Tanya Protsenko, while in the 2026 remake she was portrayed by Anastasiya Talyzina.

-In Roberto Benigni's Pinocchio, the Blue Fairy is portrayed by Nicoletta Braschi, with her English-dubbed voice provided by Glenn Close.
+In Roberto Benigni's Pinocchio, the Fairy with Turquoise Hair (in the english dub being named Blue Fairy) is portrayed by Nicoletta Braschi, with her English-dubbed voice provided by Glenn Close.

-In Pinocchio and Friends, the Blue Fairy is the teacher Pinocchio and Freeda.
+In Pinocchio and Friends, the Fairy with Turquoise Hair is the teacher Pinocchio and Freeda.
 He lives in the Magical Forest with his dog and his housekeeper.
 She has a very giggly, bubbly and sensitive personality.

 Angelica the Blue Fairy is the antagonist in the Japanese/Australian stage show Once Upon a Midnight.

 The Blue Fairy was a 1950s' children's program on WGN-TV in Chicago, hosted by Brigid Bazlen as the fairy.

 In a 1997 article for the Miami New Times, reporter Lynda Edwards describes hearing modern urban legends from Miami's homeless children, who cope with their situation by invoking Latino and Afro-Cuban legends including the image of "the pale blue lady" or blue fairy.
 Derived from the Catholic legend of the Blessed Mother leading a spiritual army of angels, the Blue Lady protects the children from poverty-related terrors, against the minions of a vengeful La Llorona.